LGBTQ rights in South Africa

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in South Africa have the same legal rights as non-LGBTQ people, the only country in Africa where this is the case.
 South Africa has a complex and diverse history regarding the human rights of LGBTQ people.
-The legal and social status of between 450,000 to over 10 million lesbian, gay, bisexual, transgender, and intersex South Africans has been influenced by a combination of factors.
-They have strengthened over the years, as has acceptance of the community.
+Rights have strengthened over the years, as has acceptance of the community.

 Contributing factors include traditional South African morals amongst some citizens, colonialism, the lingering effects of apartheid, the human rights movement that contributed to its abolition, a strong legal system of protections for marginalised communities, and a generally progressive political landscape and younger generation.

 The country hosts numerous LGBTQ+ events throughout the year, and major cities celebrate Pride.
 South Africa is generally considered the safest and most welcoming country in Africa for the LGBTQ+ community, and as of 2025, the country ranks highly on a global scale for LGBTQ+ rights, protections, and travel.

 South Africa's post-apartheid Constitution was the first in the world to outlaw discrimination based on sexual orientation, and in 2006, South Africa became the fifth country in the world and the first and only nation in Africa to legalise same-sex marriage.
 Same-sex couples can also adopt children jointly, and also arrange IVF and surrogacy treatments.
 LGBTQ people have constitutional and statutory protections from discrimination in employment and society, the provision of goods and services and many other areas.

 LGBT history in South Africa

 Homosexuality and same-sex relations have been documented among various modern-day South African groups.
 In the 18th century, the Khoikhoi people recognised the terms koetsire, which refers to a man who is sexually receptive to another man, and soregus, which refers to same-sex masturbation usually among friends.
 Anal intercourse and sexual relations between women also occurred, though more rarely.
+The Khoi youth Klaas Blank was the first to be executed for sodomy in the Dutch Cape Colony in 1735 after having sexual relations with a man.

 The Bantu peoples, most notably the Zulu, Basotho, Mpondo and Tsonga people, had a tradition of young men (inkotshane in Zulu, boukonchana in Sesotho, tinkonkana in Mpondo, and nkhonsthana in Tsonga, also known as "boy-wives" in English) who typically dressed as women (even wearing fake breasts), performed chores associated with women, such as cooking and fetching water and firewood, and had intercrural sex with their older husbands (numa in Ndebele and Sesotho, and nima in Mpondo and Tsonga).

 In addition, they were not allowed to grow beards, and sometimes they were not allowed to ejaculate.
 Upon reaching manhood, the relationship would be dissolved, and the boy-wife could take an inkotshane of his own if he so desired.
 These relationships, also known as "mine marriages" as they were common among miners, continued well into the 1950s.
 They are usually discussed as homosexual relationships, though sometimes the boy-wives are discussed in the context of transgender experiences.